Dependent theories and the generic pair conjecture: Consequences of strict decomposition

-The proof here, if e.g. $\kappa = \lambda$ is measurable say that even the $\bbL_{\infty,\kappa}$-theory is constant, but does not say much even on the first order theory, (see \cite{KpSh:946}).
-It is known that for $T =$ Peano arithmetic, in Th$(M_2,M_1)$ we can interpret second order logic on $(\lambda,=)$. \end{problem}
+The proof here, if e.g. $\kappa = \lambda$ is measurable say that even the $\bbL_{\infty,\kappa}$-theory of the pair is constant, but does not say much even on the first order theory, (see \cite{KpSh:946}).
+It is known that for many ``complicated enough" theories $T$, for $M_2,M_1$ as in \ref{ps.3}, in $\Th(M_2,M_1)$ we can interpret second order logic on $(\lambda,=)$.
+This holds, e.g. for $T =$ Peano arithmetic. \end{problem}